iturdikulov/notes/Operator.md

 itself.

 > In [[Computer_programming|computer programming]], operators are **constructs**
-> defined within programming languages which behave generally like functions,
+> defined within programming languages which behave generally like
-> but which differ syntactically or semantically.
+> ==functions==, but which differ syntactically or semantically.
 >
 > Common simple examples include arithmetic (e.g. addition with `+`), comparison
 > (e.g. "greater than" with `>`), and logical operations (e.g. AND, also written